-- FOR all five of the nominees for election to the Board of Directors in Voting Proposal One-Election of Directors; - FOR Voting Proposal Two-Approval of the DiaMedica Therapeutics Inc. 2019 Omnibus Incentive Plan; - FOR Voting Proposal Three- Approval of the Continuance of DiaMedica from the Canada Business Corporations Act to British Columbia's Business Corporation Act: and - FOR Voting Proposal Four-Appointment of Baker Tilly Virchow and Krause, LLP as our Independent Registered Public Accounting Firm, and authorization to the Board of Directors to fix the auditors' remuneration (Voting Proposal Four).
+- FOR all six of the nominees for election to the Board of Directors in Voting Proposal One-Election of Directors; - FOR Voting Proposal Two-Appointment of Baker Tilly US, LLP as our Independent Registered Public Accounting Firm and Authorization to Fix Remuneration; - FOR Voting Proposal Three-Approval of DiaMedica Therapeutics Inc. Amended and Restated 2019 Omnibus Incentive Plan.